tonylindeberg/pyscsp/README.md

 ```

 The torchscsp subpackage, which requires a larger installation of
-PyTorch, is available at GitHub
+PyTorch, can be downloaded from GitHub:

 ```bash
 git clone git@github.com:tonylindeberg/pyscsp.git